phpbb/documentation/development/extensions/new_in_rhea.rst

 =================

 .. warning::
     The following is a **required** change for phpBB 3.2 and later versions.
-It is not backwards compatibile with phpBB 3.1.
+It is not backwards compatible with phpBB 3.1.
 Extensions making this change must release a new major version dropping support for 3.1.

 phpBB 3.2 introduces two new classes for uploading files: ``filespec`` and ``upload``.
 These have been refactored and are based on the previously available ``filespec`` and ``fileupload`` classes.